dtcaciuc/conecerto_scoreboard/README.md

 If neither event name nor schedule are configured, explorer will display the current date instead.

-## Posting results to a remote server
+## Publishing results to a remote server

 If the timing computer where Scoreboard is running has access to the Internet, the program can be set up to continuously upload results explorer contents to an